aurelienbottazini/aurelienbottazini.github.io/_posts/2016-09-19-javascript-merge-and-assign.md

 things.

 <strong>
-Note: All the code is editable with live results.
+All code is editable with live results.
 </strong>

 ## Object.Assign